Lucky Tiger: Fukushima Fishermen Pin Hopes On Pufferfish - UrduPoint

 The water still contains radioactive tritium, but at levels that the government, plant officials and the IAEA say are safe, because it will be diluted before being released over several decades through a kilometre-long pipe.

-Plant operator TEPCO has also started trials to keep fish in filtered water to demonstrate safety.
+Plant operator TEPCO has also started trials to keep fish in the filtered water to demonstrate safety.

 Still, neighbours South Korea and China have expressed alarm at the possible environmental impact, and Ishibashi fears consumers will be spooked again.

-"We're worried that the reputation of our products could become even more tarnished," he said.
+"We're worried that the reputation of our produce could become even more tarnished," he said.